 Elastic is expanding support for LLM Observability with Elastic Observability's new Amazon Bedrock integration.
-This new observability integration provides you with comprehensive visibility into the performance and usage of foundational models from Amazon Bedrock.
-As more LLM-based applications are developed, it is essential for SREs and developers to monitor GenAI application's performance and LLM performance and cost.
+This new observability integration provides you with comprehensive visibility into the performance and usage of foundational models from leading AI companies and from Amazon available through Amazon Bedrock.
 The new Amazon Bedrock Observability integration offers an out-of-the-box experience by simplifying the collection of Amazon Bedrock metrics and logs, making it easier to gain actionable insights and effectively manage your models.
 The integration is simple to set up and comes with pre-built, out-of-the-box dashboards.
-With real-time insights, SREs can now monitor, optimize, and troubleshoot LLM applications which are using Amazon Bedrock.
+With real-time insights, SREs can now monitor, optimize and troubleshoot LLM applications that are using Amazon Bedrock.

 This blog will walk through the features available to SREs, such as monitoring invocations, errors, and latency information across various models, along with the usage and performance of LLM requests.
 Additionally, the blog will show how easy it is to set up and what insights you can gain from Elastic for LLM Observability.